Food Hygiene and Safety

 So there you have it—now you can feel confident about freezing lamb!

-Is It Safe to Refreeze lamb?
+Is It Safe to Refreeze Lamb Meat?

 Most people believe that once the meat is thawed, it cannot be refrozen.
 However, this is not necessarily true.
 While there may be a loss of quality when meat is refrozen, it is still safe to eat.